bon-ami/jirrit/README.md

   - teststep is the field name for test steps.
   - testexp is the field name for test expectation.

+  For Gerrit servers, there may be more to config for scores.
+  - score contains the field name other than Code-Review and Verified, that needs +1.
+In my case, it is `Manual-Testing`.

 ## Actions

 - Jira